DrNinbos/artifact-dtt-dhol-translatability/README.md

-# Artifact for "Incremental Forward Reasoning for White-Box Proof Search"

-This is the artifact for the paper

-    Incremental Forward Reasoning for White-Box Proof Search

-to be published at TACAS 2026.

-The artifact is available at <https://doi.org/10.5281/zenodo.18188520>.
+# Artifact for checking translatability of MathLib Theorems regarding a DTT to DHOL translation

 ## Building